JosephiusX/UX-UI/README.md

                 - duplicate the set and surround all 6 in a autolayout withe '+'
                 - I can select one of the parents and duplicate it within the main autolayout

-now we have a main autolayout box containint 3 parents that each contain 3 child squares
+now we have a main autolayout box containing 3 parents that each contain 3 child squares

                 - download 'replace layers' plugin from community